Squid-Game-Toys-Funko-POP-TV-Masked/.github/profile/README.md

 ## Final Thoughts

 The **Funko POP TV: Squid Game - Masked Worker** is a must-have for fans of Squid Game.
 It is fun, stylish, and well-made.
 Whether you are a collector or just a fan, this toy will make you happy.
-Start your collection today and bring home a piece of the Squid Game world!
+Start your collection today and bring home a piece of the Squid Game world,